Contributing

 In most cases, installing DQX directly from the current codebase is sufficient to test CLI commands.
 However, this approach may not be ideal in some cases because the CLI would use the current development virtual environment.
 When DQX is installed from a released version, it creates a fresh and isolated Python virtual environment locally and installs all the required packages, ensuring a clean setup.
 If you need to perform end-to-end testing of the CLI before an official release, follow the process outlined below.

-Note: This is only available for GitHub accounts that have write access to the repository.
-If you contribute from a fork this method is not available.
+This method is only available for GitHub accounts with write access to the repository.
+It is not available if you contribute from a fork.

 # create new tag